rayolop20/Alporo-Engine-Fork-/docs/README.md

 - In Game:
 	- You can Drag and drop the Background (Activate on inspector)
 	- You Press Play and Fade out The Background
--Fade Out
+### Fade Out
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/79161063/212733612-21d56322-b7cd-4765-acec-c74924497f8f.gif)

--F1:
+### F1:
-	- if F1 is presed, you can see UI options
+- If F1 is presed, you can see UI options

 ![F1](https://user-images.githubusercontent.com/79161063/212734264-205ea946-cfd1-493e-aff8-38324e8e88be.gif)

--Vsync:
+### Vsync:
 - With  UI options Avaliable you can press on Checkbox and Activate and Desactivate Vsync

 ![Vsinc](https://user-images.githubusercontent.com/79161063/212734302-ab054b22-275c-4c4b-bf1d-a4fb90e94ada.gif)

 - In game Keys